 I also find that for some people, they are best motivated when you show your appreciation for them and for their efforts.
 Small gestures can go a long way, from a hand written note, to saying thank you for great work on an account, or even just taking the time to walk around to say good morning.

 Letting them know that you are happy that they are part of the team can go a long way in making them feel good about the work they’re doing each day.

 Q: What advice would you give to someone who is thinking about getting into this industry or currently working in the industry and looking to grow as a leader?

-A: In this industry or really any industry, leaders always put your best foot forward.
-Be professional, ethical, and own and learn from your mistakes.
+In this industry or really any industry, leaders always put your best foot forward.
+Be professional and ethical, own and learn from your mistakes.
 Care about the people you work with, the clients you work for, and about the quality of the results achieved.

 A great mentor told me two things I keep with me always: Leaders need to do the right thing to make the right things happen.
 Make sure you have the right people in the right roles with the right support.
 And never approach a situation thinking you know everything there is to know – always keep learning.

 Did you enjoy this interview?
 Read about other Women In Credit that we have interviewed!